haneefdm/cortex-debug-samples/psoc6-setup.md

 1. Make sure you have the latest OpenOCD from MTB 2.0 build.
 Or download from here <https://drive.google.com/open?id=1fxMy1w-5lRPW1otD7BurX3ukoxdtVCB_>
 2. in `settings.json` copy the following lines.
-You can put this in your projects .vscode directory or in your global settings
+You can put this in your workspace .vscode directory or in your global settings.
+Global settings is preferable.
 ```json
     "cortex-debug.JLinkGDBServerPath": "/Applications/SEGGER/JLink_V644a/JLinkGDBServerCLExe",
     // path where objdump and gdb can be found